colah/ByronTrialNotes/day9.md

 * Would you agree that the most important to thing in your interaction with Mr. Sonne at the time was giving the right to counsel?
   * Yes.
 * Because you want evidence to be admissible?
-  * Also for the persons benifit.
+  * Also for the persons benefit.
 * Ever force someone to speak to counsel?
   * No.
 * It was decided that you would be in charge of the case?